rdmorganiser/rdmo-docs/docs/configuration/authentication/shibboleth.md

 LOGOUT_URL = '/Shibboleth.sso/Logout'
 ```

 where the keys of `SHIBBOLETH_ATTRIBUTE_MAP`, `LOGIN_URL`, and `LOGOUT_URL` need to be modified according to your setup.
 The setting `SHIBBOLETH = True` disables the regular login form in RDMO, and tells RDMO to disable the update or delete form for the user profile, so that users can neither update their credentials nor delete their profile anymore.
-Note that profile deletion is technically impossible because RDMO can delete from the Shibboleth database.
+Note that profile deletion is technically impossible because RDMO can not delete from the Shibboleth database.
 The `INSTALLED_APPS`, `AUTHENTICATION_BACKENDS`, and `MIDDLEWARE` settings enable django-shibboleth-remoteuser to be used with RDMO.

 Restart the webserver.